Human Rights of Persons with disabilities

 Unfortunately, progress has been slow and the estimated 80 million Europeans living with disabilities are still discriminated everywhere and in many fields of life.
 Children with disabilities are denied their educational rights because schools are not equipped to meet their needs.
 Job opportunities are limited due to discriminatory practices and inaccessible workplaces, making people dependent on social benefits.
 Flawed systems of guardianship prevent people from taking decisions affecting their lives.
 Several Council of Europe member states still hesitate to close down residential institutions and develop community-based services for persons with disabilities arguing that institutional care is necessary for persons with multiple or "profound" disabilities.

 The Commissioner regularly raises this topic with authorities in member states, and has expressed his concerns about these persistent problems in country monitoring reports.
-Through specific thematic publications, such as the issue papers on legal capacity and the right to live in the community, he also seeks to raise awareness about the extent of the states' obligations and to contribute to the process of policy change.
+Through specific thematic publications, such as the issue papers on legal capacity and the right to live in the community, she also seeks to raise awareness about the extent of the states' obligations and to contribute to the process of policy change.

 - Respecting the human rights of persons with psychosocial and intellectual disabilities: an obligation not yet fully understood

 - Inclusive education vital for social cohesion in diverse societies